raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 --- task ---

-Add some code to take the temperature:
+Add some code to get the temperature:

 ```python
 temp = sense.get_temperature()